-The earth station is located on a truck Rooftop with secured access.
+The earth station will be located on a roof with secured access.
 All individuals having access to the roof will be aware of the Radiation Hazard from the antenna, thus creating a controlled environment.
-The earth station will be located approximately 12 feet above ground level and since one diameter removed from the center of main beam the levels are down at least 20 dB, or by a factor of 100, public safety will be ensured for the near and far field regions of the Uncontrolled Environment.
+Warning signs are attached to the vehicle to warn individuals of the potential for radiation hazard.
+The earth station antenna will be located approximately 3.65 meters above ground level and since one diameter removed from the center of main beam the levels are down at least 20 dB, or by a factor of 100, public safety will be ensured for the near and far field regions of the Uncontrolled Environment.